Inflammation and Weight Gain: The Silent Metabolic Disruptor

 Key Takeaways

-• Chronic inflammation disrupts hormonal balance.
+• Chronic inflammation disrupts hormonal balance and metabolic flexibility.

-• Lifestyle factors accumulate over time.
+• Lifestyle factors accumulate over time to create inflammatory burden.

-• NuYu Medical addresses inflammation medically.
+• NuYu Medical addresses inflammation through comprehensive medical assessment.

 References